Mike4947/MineSaver/README.md

 ---

+⚠️ **Warning: Early Beta Version!** ⚠️

+This application is currently in its **early beta** phase.
+While we have tested the core features, **bugs and unexpected issues** may still occur.
+Please use the app with caution and make sure to **back up your data** before using it.

+💥 **Known issues**: Some functionality may not work as expected.
+🔧 **Bug fixes**: I am alone to make those project, so bug can be long to fix.

+Thank you for your understanding and support as we continue to develop and improve the app! 🙏

+---

+This should clearly inform users about the app's status.
+Let me know if you'd like to modify anything!

 ## **Features** 🌟

 - **Backup Minecraft Worlds** 📦: Select and back up one or multiple Minecraft worlds with ease.